Seizei said to Sozan, 'I'm alone and poor. Please help.'

 The background story of this Koan

-The background stories very often try to hide the simple core of a Koan.
+The background stories very often hide the simple core of a Koan.

 A monk named Seizei asked Sozan: "Seizei is alone and poor.
 Will you give him support?"